zhalvorsen/caliptra-mcu-sw/docs/src/fpga.md

 ## Running ROM and firmware

-`cargo xtask fpga-run` or `./xtask-bin fpga-run` can be used to run ROMs and firmware, either directly or from a ZIP file, e.g.,
+`cargo xtask-fpga fpga-run` or `./xtask-bin fpga-run` can be used to run ROMs and firmware, either directly or from a ZIP file, e.g.,

 ```shell
 ./xtask-bin fpga-run --zip all-fw.zip